 1221 (21st June)

-Henry’s sister, Joan, aged ten years, married Alexander II of Scotland.
+King Henry’s sister, Joan, aged ten years, married King Alexander II of Scotland.

 1221 (15th August)

-Dominican monks began work on Blackfriars in Oxford.
+Dominican monks began work on Blackfriars, a college of Oxford University.

 A new coin, the farthing, was minted.

-William Marshall, Earl of Pembroke, took the castles at Camrmarthen and Cardigan from Llywelyn the Great.
+William Marshall, Earl of Pembroke, took the castles at Carmarthen and Cardigan from Llywelyn the Great.

 1224 (5th May)

-Louis VIII of France attacked Poitou and took the city of La Rochelle.
-He also made clear Gascony would be attacked next.
+King Louis VIII of France attacked Poitou, which was English territory, and took the city of La Rochelle.
+The French king also made it clear Gascony would be attacked next.

 1224 (20th June)